 Women who get heart failure sometimes respond differently to treatments than men, and the condition can affect them differently:

 - Women tend to get heart failure at an older age.
-They often get it with stronger hearts, measured by the heart’s ability to pump blood.
+They often have a type where the heart still has a strong contraction, which is measured by the heart’s ability to pump blood.
+The heart is unable to relax and becomes stiff.

-- Women survive longer with heart failure.
+- Women survive longer with heart failure than men.
 Doctors aren’t sure why, but it could be because men generally have a more serious underlying medical condition, such as coronary heart disease as opposed to high blood pressure.

-- The tradeoff for living longer with heart failure is that women typically are less able to exercise, are in the hospital more often, and are more likely to be depressed.
+- The tradeoff for living longer with heart failure is that women may be less able to exercise, are in the hospital more often, and are more likely to be depressed.

 - Different medications and therapies for heart failure may work better in women.
 They include: